Far-right German leader sceptical of Bannon's anti-EU push

 He said the AfD only had close contacts with Austria’s far-right Freedom Party (FPO), junior party in Austria’s coalition government.
 Former AfD leader Frauke Petry had always wanted to work with France’s National Front, but that had not worked out.

+Raheem Kassam, a spokesman for The Movement, said of Gauland’s comments: “The Movement is a clearing house of ideas, not a campaigning organisation that would seek to have anything to do with AFD’s national policy or election campaigns.
+We are content that senior AFD figures understand the project and are in touch with us every day.
+We look forward to working alongside those who want to do so, for the causes we all believe in.”

-Gauland said his party was polling at 17 to 20 percent in recent surveys, and its support could grow beyond that as long as Chancellor Angela Merkel remained in power.
+Gauland told Funke Mediengruppe that his party was polling at 17 to 20 percent in recent surveys, and its support could grow beyond that as long as Chancellor Angela Merkel remained in power.

 The party won 12.6 percent of the vote in national elections last September, making it the third largest party and catapulting it into the German parliament for the first time.

-Gauland said the AfD needed to grow stronger, but he expected it to be ready to take on a governing role in the medium-term.
+Gauland said the AfD needed to become stronger, but he expected it to be ready to take on a governing role in the medium-term.

-Political experts say the party could become the strongest party in the eastern German states of Saxony and Brandenburg in regional elections next year, which will raise the question of whether mainstream parties will reverse course and agree to form coalitions with it.
+Political experts say the party could become the strongest party in the eastern German states of Saxony and Brandenburg in regional elections next year, raising the question of whether mainstream parties will reverse course and agree to form coalitions with it.